ninacobe/ninacobe.github.io/_pages/about.md

 Trivia
 ------
 * My academic background is in computer science from [ETH Zurich](https://inf.ethz.ch/) with focus on theoretical computer science, randomized algorithms and probabilistic methods.
-* I am half Brazilian and half German and lived for 9 years in both countries.
+* I am half Brazilian and half German and lived for 9 years in both countries, I have also lived in Switzerland, South Korea, and Australia.